odoo/o-spreadsheet/doc/extending/xlsx/xlsx_import.md

   - everything not pie/doughnut/bar/line chart

 - Pivots :

   - we don't support excel-like pivot.
 Import them as Table.

+- Data filters:
+  - we only support filters with simple string matching

 ## What we don't support at conversion :